theironcook/Kojak/README.md

 ####How to use it (the short version)
 To use Kojak copy/download the Kojak.min.js file.
 Include it in the browser code you want to profile.
 You can include it with a normal script tag or you can also just copy and paste the Kojak.min.js file directly into a running browser console.
-You can actually profile code in any web site as long as you know what the code root namespaces are (discussed later).
+You can actually profile code in any web site as long as you know what the code root pakage names are.

 Kojak expects that your code is accessible via the window object.
 A typical application might be assembled like this: